Two accomplished scholars shine light on legal, moral, and medical angles

 Two Rutgers University professors have teamed up to teach a course on abortion that aims to help students understand the complex legal, medical, and moral dimensions of the battle over reproductive rights in the United States.

-The course, which will be offered in the spring 2023 semester, is called “Abortion and History” and will be taught by Tia Kolbaba, a professor of religion, and Johanna Schoen, a professor of history.
+The course, which was first offered in the spring 2023 semester, is called “Abortion and History” and will be taught by Tia Kolbaba, a professor of religion, and Johanna Schoen, a professor of history.

 The two School of Arts and Sciences (SAS) professors say that the undergraduate course is the first in recent memory—and possibly the first altogether—at Rutgers–New Brunswick to explore reproductive rights across the broad sweep of history, from the perspectives of early church theologians to the experiences of mid-20th century women living under abortion criminalization to the stories of clinic operators working in an environment of harassment and violence.